Luanda Science Center

 Outdoor fun

-- Make melodies and kinetic experiments in the open air.
+- Melodies and kinetic experiments in the open air.

-- Human yo-yo, sundial and relics of the former factory dotted around the grounds.
+- Human yo-yo, sundial and relics from the former factory around the grounds.

 Plan like a pro

-- Planetarium shows may run on set schedules; check and book first.
+- Planetarium shows may run on specific schedules, so check and book first.

-- Air-con can be limited in some zones; bring water.
+- Air conditioning can be limited in some areas, so bring water.

 Short clip to feel the vibe before you go.